NidhiRai1/FINE-TUNE-WITH-TENSERFLOW/README.md

 step 3 - tf.device('/cpu:0'):Ensures the preprocessing is done on the CPU, step 4 - take Method:Fetches a limited number of items from the dataset for quick inspection.

+DOWNLOAD A PRE TRAINNED BERT MODEL FROM TENSORFLOW HUB Data preprocessing consists of transforming text to BERT input features: input_word_ids - A token id corresponde to a patcular token input_mask - to indicatr which is a token and which is a pedding segment_ids - understand sentence A and B in a pair of sentance like if else etc.
+--verval file mapping between words and their unique ids --lowercasing help the model to treat likeHI is same as hi

+ Tokenizing a Sentence - "hi, how are you doing?", as ['hi', '##,', 'how', 'are', 'you', 'doing', '##?']

+ Converting Tokens to IDs - [7632, 29623, 2129, 2024, 2017, 2725, 29632]

+ TOKENIZE A PRE-PROCESS TEXT FOR BERT

+What tf.py_function Does
+tf.py_function bridges the gap between graph mode and eager mode:

+It allows TensorFlow to execute Python code (to_feature) within a computational graph.
+Converts TensorFlow tensors to regular Python tensors (with .numpy() access) for the wrapped function, then maps the results back into TensorFlow tensors.

 Sentiment Analysis for tensorflow - pyhton code import and  dataset sample